mzazon/awesome-cloud-projects/aws/redshift-workload-isolation/redshift-workload-isolation.md

 4. **Configure Query Monitoring Rules for Automatic Query Management**:

    Query Monitoring Rules (QMRs) provide automated governance for analytical workloads by continuously monitoring query performance metrics and taking predefined actions when thresholds are exceeded.
 This intelligent monitoring system prevents runaway queries from consuming excessive resources while enabling different response strategies for each workload type.
 BI dashboard queries are tightly controlled with quick timeout and CPU monitoring to maintain interactive performance, analytics queries monitor memory spilling and inefficient join patterns to prevent resource waste, and ETL processes have timeout controls with large scan monitoring for data processing oversight.
 QMRs can log problematic queries for analysis, abort resource-intensive queries, or hop queries to different queues with more appropriate resource allocations.
+The "hop" action moves queries that exceed thresholds to the default queue, preventing them from monopolizing specialized queue resources.
 Comprehensive QMR configuration details are available in the [query monitoring rules documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/parameter-group-modify-qmr-console.html).

    ```bash
    # Create advanced WLM configuration with query monitoring rules